Oregon Almanac: Nut, State to Shoes, Oldest

 Also see related learning resource.

-In 1848, a conchologist (shell expert) named Redfield named the Fusitriton oregonensis after the Oregon Territory.
+In 1848, conchologist (shell expert) John Howard Redfield named the Fusitriton oregonensis after the Oregon Territory.
 Commonly called the Oregon hairy triton, the shell is one of the largest found in the state, reaching lengths up to five inches.
 The shells are found from Alaska to California and wash up on the Oregon coast at high tide.
 The Legislature designated the state shell in 1991.

-Nine-thousand-year-old sandals made of sagebrush and bark were found at Fort Rock Cave in Central Oregon in 1938 by archaeologist Luther Cressman.
+Sandals that are 9,300 years old, made of sagebrush and bark, were found at Fort Rock Cave in Central Oregon in 1938 by archaeologist Luther Cressman.